Officials: Time-Keepers and On-Ice Officials

 Timekeepers:

 Following submission of the application, qualified candidates will be invited to a personal interview in September before final timekeepers are selected.
-The training process consists of a review of written instructions together with job-shadowing of experienced timekeepers to learn how to fill out the game sheet and run the clock.
+The training process consists of a review of written instructions together with job-shadowing of experienced timekeepers to learn how to complete the electronic game sheet and run the clock.
 Timekeepers must be 14 years of age before Dec 31.
-As a first year timekeeper, based on availability, you can expect between 6 to 10 games per month (paid approximately $10/game).
+As a first-year timekeeper, based on availability, you can expect between 6 to 10 games per month.

 On-Ice Officials:

 Following submission of the application, qualified candidates will be invited to a mandatory skating assessment and personal interview in September before final officials are selected.
-The Waterloo Ravens are part of the OWHA and on-ice officials must be OWHA certified.
-New officials must attend a clinic for certification and if certified in Alliance or OMHA, must pay a cross-over fee to be certified in OWHA.
 Level 1 Officials must be at least 14 years of age and Level 2 Officials must be at least 16 years of age.
+On-ice officials are also expected to complete any electronic game sheet requirements.

 Officials need to supply the following themselves: